 Curriculum 6th Form

 In the Lower Sixth Form, pupils usually choose four subjects, or three subjects and the Extended Project Qualification.
 As with the GCSE options, the pupils pick their options first and then the timetable is written to accommodate their options, this also applies to the pupils who join the Sixth Form from other schools.
 If students chose to study double maths (maths & further maths), this leads to two A Levels, but is taught on slightly fewer periods than two different subjects.

-Sixth Formers also follow a full Life Skills programme.
+Sixth Formers also follow a full Learning for Life programme.
 This includes modules on (amongst other things) financial literacy, wellbeing, research skills, as well as specialist Higher Education and careers advice.
 Pupils also have a fortnightly lecture series with visiting speakers coming into the school.
 Pupils considering medical-based degrees and careers, are timetabled into a fortnightly Medics Group where they find out more about these courses and careers as well as being given advice and support towards their applications.